haskell/ghcup-hs/docs/install.md

 If you want to know what these scripts do, check out the [source code at the repository](https://gitlab.haskell.org/haskell/ghcup-hs/-/tree/master/scripts/bootstrap).
 Advanced users may want to perform a [manual installation](#manual-install) and GPG verify the binaries.

+### Which versions get installed?

+GHCup has two main channels for every tool: **recommended** and **latest**.
+By default, it installs *recommended*.

+*latest* follows the latest release of every tool, while *recommended* is at the discretion of the GHCup maintainers and based on community adoption (hackage libraries, tools like HLS, stackage support, etc.) and known bugs.

+Also see [tags and shortcuts](../guide/#tags-and-shortcuts) for more information.

 ## First steps

 1. To get started with creating a Haskell project, follow the [Getting Started with Haskell and Cabal](https://cabal.readthedocs.io/en/latest/getting-started.html) guide